blueheron786/aa.com/content/posts/2025-11-03-the-coming-swarm.md

 The resulting work formed into **The Coming Swarm,** the first book, and a stepping-stone of sorts, into this new universe.
 It chronicles the tale of eight different species, and focuses around the coming of a ninth, extremely dangerous alien race, the Chyrrix.
 Five of the stories directly relate to each other.

 If the idea of snakes and birds waging interplanetary war sounds interesting, give the book a try.
 You can [read more about the book here](/books/the-coming-swarm.html).
+It's currently available in e-book format, with print format coming soon, inshaAllah.